This case study is password protected

 The challenge was designing for two audiences with almost nothing in common — the general public navigating a stressful and unfamiliar system, and legal professionals who depend on the site daily and need fast, precise access to case data and court information.

-User Interviews Usability Testing Persona Development Content Strategy Card Sorting Tree Testing
+User Interviews Persona Development Content Strategy Card Sorting Tree Testing Information Architecture

 The two-audience problem shaped everything.
 General public users and legal professionals navigate differently, tolerate different levels of complexity, and arrive with completely different mental models of how a court system works.
 Designing for one without the other means failing both.